 What is Energy Benchmarking

 Energy Benchmarking is a strategic practice that enables commercial and institutional building owners to accelerate their energy efficiency.
-According to a recent Portfolio Manager DataTrends report by the U.S. Environmental Protection Agency (EPA), buildings that consistently benchmark energy use save 2.4% every year.
+According to a recent report on Portfolio Manager DataTrends by the U.S. Environmental Protection Agency (EPA), buildings that consistently benchmark energy use save 2.4% every year.

 This comprehensive guide describes the value of energy benchmarking in energy auditing, the way it is conducted, the benefits of energy benchmarking, and how it can be the key element of your organization’s energy management strategy.
-If you have any questions or additional tips to add, please share them in the comments section!
+If you have any questions or additional tips to add, let us know!

 How Benchmarking is Performed

 Successful energy benchmarking relies on accurate data, and the right way to access it depends on the type of benchmarking you choose.
 There are three main categories of benchmarking; each of these is set forth below for your reference and convenience.

 By far the easiest, internal benchmarking attempts to raise performance metrics within the same company organization.
 It can involve internal comparisons between departments, divisions, offices, or even agencies that work towards a shared goal.

 Strategic benchmarking refers to identifying and analyzing best practices of successful companies and implementing them in your own firm.
 This technique is more suited to companies that aim to revamp their strategies or go outside their industries.

 Competitive benchmarking works well for companies that belong to the same niche.
 It provides real-time quantifiable insights into how your company performs on different levels.

 Competitive benchmarking can be of great help if you aim to optimize your brand strategy and outperform competitors.